Fire in New Jersey Pine Barrens forces evacuation of 250 people

 Thick smoke hung over the trees and obscured visibility in the neighborhood where firefighters earlier in the day had urged residents to turn on their lawn sprinklers because of dry conditions.

-Larry Hijna, a spokesman for the New Jersey Fire Service said the fire had scorched more than 200 acres but that the threat to homes was diminishing.
+Larry Hajna, a spokesman for the New Jersey Fire Service, said the fire had scorched more than 200 acres but that the threat to homes was diminishing.

 The blaze was one of two forest fires burning in New Jersey.
 A second fire in Cumberland County has burned approximately 1,500 acres.

 “It’s very dry, windy.
 There’s a lot of leaves, twigs and brush on the ground.
-That stuff acts as tinder and catches fire very easily,” Hijna said.
+That stuff acts as tinder and catches fire very easily,” Hajna said.

-Reporting by Dan Kelley in Philadelphia; Editing by Barbara Goldberg and Cynthia Osterman
+Reporting by Dan Kelley in Philadelphia; Editing by Barbara Goldberg, Cynthia Osterman and Ian Simpson